zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void SDKWarningHandler (int warn, string msg);
 ```

-This callback method indicates that some warning occurred during SDK runtime.
+This callback indicates that some warning occurred during SDK runtime.
 In most cases, the application can ignore the warnings reported by the SDK, because the SDK can usually fix the issue and resume running.
 For instance, the SDK may report an ERR_OPEN_CHANNEL_TIMEOUT warning upon disconnection with the server and attempts to reconnect.

-> For detailed warning codes, refer to [Error Codes and Warning Codes](../../en/API%20Reference/the_error_game.md).
+> For detailed warning codes, see [Error Codes and Warning Codes](../../en/API%20Reference/the_error_game.md).

 <table>
 <colgroup>